-The combination of the words "Britain" and "exit" refers to a possible withdrawal of the United Kingdom from the European Union.
+The combination of the words "Britain" and "exit" refers to the withdrawal of the United Kingdom from the European Union.

-A referendum on the country's membership of the EU will be held on 23 June 2016.
-Here you find an automatic compilation of DW content on the "Brexit" topic.
+A referendum on the country's membership of the EU was held on June 23, 2016, showing 52% in favor of leaving the bloc.
+Here you find an automatic compilation of DW content on Brexit.